JNorstein-personal/shield-of-solidarity/README.md

 The creator does not claim trademark rights in the symbol and does not seek exclusive control over its use.

+## Attribution

+Because the Shield of Solidarity has been dedicated to the public domain under CC0 1.0 Universal, no attribution, permission, or notice is required for its use.

+However, attribution is welcomed and appreciated.

+When practical, users are encouraged to acknowledge the symbol's original creator and to provide a link to the project's repository or accompanying documentation.

+Such attribution helps preserve the symbol's history, communicate its purpose, and connect others with the broader context in which it was created.

+Suggested attribution:

+> Shield of Solidarity (Against Hate & Narrowmindedness), created by Joshua Norstein (2026).
+Dedicated to the public domain under CC0 1.0 Universal.

 ## Further Reading

 Different documents in this repository serve different purposes: